Top 5 This Week

 Nunavut has the highest cost of living in Canada — by a significant margin.
 The territory’s 25 communities are all accessible only by air or summer sealift; there are no roads connecting any Nunavut community to the southern highway network or even to each other.
 Every kilogram of food, every litre of fuel, every building material, and every piece of consumer goods must be flown in year-round or shipped in by sealift barge during the brief summer open-water season.
-This supply chain reality is encoded in every price in every community in the territory, creating a cost structure that is genuinely shocking to southern Canadians encountering it for the first time.
-A bag of oranges costs $14 in Iqaluit; a carton of milk costs $8; a bag of flour costs $15; gasoline costs $2.50–$3.50/litre depending on the community.
-Against these costs, Nunavut also offers some of the highest public-sector wages in Canada, generous northern allowances, and a housing system that — for government employees — reduces one of the territory’s largest potential expenses to a subsidized fraction of market value.
+That supply chain is baked into every price tag in the territory, producing a cost structure that genuinely jolts southern Canadians on first contact.
+A bag of oranges runs $14 in Iqaluit; a carton of milk, around $8; a bag of flour, $15; gasoline sits near $1.80/litre in Iqaluit, while the Government of Nunavut sets a single regulated retail price of about $1.74/litre in all other communities.
+Set against those numbers, Nunavut also pays some of the highest public-sector wages in the country, hands out generous northern allowances, and runs a housing system that — for government employees — shrinks one of the territory’s largest potential expenses to a subsidized fraction of market value.

 Grocery and Food Costs

-Food costs in Nunavut are the most immediately visible component of the territory’s high cost of living — the prices that make headlines when journalists visit and shock newcomers on their first trip to the grocery store.
+Groceries are the most immediately visible piece of the territory’s high cost of living — the prices that make headlines when journalists fly in and stop newcomers cold on their first trip to the store.

-- Country food: Traditional Inuit country food — narwhal, walrus, ringed seal, Arctic char, caribou, ptarmigan — is central to the Inuit diet and plays a crucial role in nutrition security in Nunavut communities.
+• Country food: Traditional Inuit country food — narwhal, walrus, ringed seal, Arctic char, caribou, ptarmigan — is central to the Inuit diet and a cornerstone of food security in Nunavut communities.
 Country food is shared through community networks and is not commercially available; access to country food requires connection to the community’s Inuit harvesting networks.
 For Inuit residents, country food meaningfully reduces the grocery budget while providing nutrition that imported processed food cannot match

-- Restaurant options: Iqaluit has a limited restaurant scene (Frob Inn Pub, Carousel Restaurant, a few fast food options).
+• Restaurant options: Iqaluit has a limited restaurant scene (the Frob Kitchen & Eatery and the Storehouse Bar & Grill at the Frobisher Inn, the Gallery fine-dining room, plus a handful of takeout and fast-food options).
 Dining out costs $25–$50 per person for a sit-down meal; fast food runs $15–$25 per meal.
 The limited options and high prices make home cooking the default for most residents

 Housing Costs

-Housing in Nunavut is the most complex element of the cost of living — and for government employees, the most significant financial benefit of Nunavut employment, because employer-provided housing reduces one of the territory’s largest potential costs to a manageable subsidized amount.
+Housing in Nunavut is the most tangled part of the budget — and, for government employees, the single biggest financial perk of working in the territory, because an employer-provided unit turns one of the largest potential expenses into a manageable subsidized line item.

-- Government of Nunavut (GN) housing: The GN provides housing to all GN employees as part of the employment package.
-Teachers, nurses, and government workers are typically accommodated in employer-owned units at subsidized rents of $400–$800/month — a fraction of the true market value of housing in Nunavut, where a modest 3-bedroom house in Iqaluit would rent for $4,000–$6,000/month on the open market if sufficient private stock existed
+• Government of Nunavut (GN) housing: The GN provides housing to all GN employees as part of the employment package.
+Teachers, nurses, and government workers are typically accommodated in employer-owned units at subsidized rents of $400–$800/month — a fraction of true market value, where a modest 3-bedroom house in Iqaluit would rent for $4,000–$6,000/month if enough private stock existed

-- Nunavut Housing Corporation: The NHC manages social and public housing for eligible Nunavut residents.
-The NHC housing portfolio is under severe strain — Nunavut has one of Canada’s most severe housing crises, with chronic overcrowding in Inuit communities; federal and territorial housing investments are ongoing but insufficient to meet demand
+• Nunavut Housing Corporation: The NHC manages social and public housing for eligible Nunavut residents.
+The NHC portfolio is under severe strain — Nunavut faces one of Canada’s worst housing crises, with chronic overcrowding affecting roughly 40 per cent of Inuit residents; federal and territorial investments such as the Nunavut 3000 build-out are ongoing but still fall short of demand

 Salaries and Northern Allowances

-Nunavut’s public sector wages are among the highest in Canada, reflecting both the territory’s cost of living and the chronic difficulty of recruiting qualified professionals to the Arctic:
+Public-sector wages in Nunavut rank among the highest in Canada, a reflection of both the local price level and the chronic difficulty of drawing qualified professionals north:

-- Teachers: Nunavut Arctic College and the Nunavut Department of Education recruit teachers annually.
-A first-year teacher in Nunavut earns a base salary of $80,000–$95,000 plus a northern allowance of $10,000–$20,000/year (depending on community), housing provided at subsidized rates, and return airfare to the south once per year — a total compensation package of $110,000–$140,000+ for a first-year teacher
+• Teachers: Nunavut Arctic College and the Nunavut Department of Education recruit teachers annually.
+A first-year teacher in Nunavut earns a base salary of $80,000–$95,000 plus the Nunavut Northern Allowance, which runs from about $16,000/year in Iqaluit to roughly $34,000/year in the most remote communities, housing provided at subsidized rates, and return airfare to the south once per year — a total compensation package of $110,000–$145,000+ for a first-year teacher

-- Nunavut Inuit Land Claims Agreement (NILCA) benefits: Inuit beneficiaries of the NILCA have access to employment preferences in the Nunavut public service, Inuit Owned Lands resource royalties, and the programs of Inuit regional organizations (NTI, QIA, KIA, KivIA) that provide community development funding
+• Nunavut Agreement benefits: Inuit beneficiaries of the Nunavut Agreement (the 1993 Nunavut Land Claims Agreement) have access to employment preferences in the Nunavut public service, Inuit Owned Lands resource royalties, and the programs of Inuit regional organizations — Nunavut Tunngavik Incorporated and the Qikiqtani, Kivalliq, and Kitikmeot Inuit Associations — that provide community development funding

 Transportation and Getting Around